Logo for America 250, History's Hometown, Auburn NY

 The City of Auburn’s Historic and Cultural Sites Commission is pleased to announce its participation in commemorating America’s 250th birthday in 2026.
 In honor of this semi quincentennial anniversary of the Declaration of Independence, the Commission is supporting a series of local events throughout the year.
 These events will highlight the rich stories of our local people and places, reflecting on our nation’s past, present, and future.
 Join us in commemorating this significant milestone as Americans across the nation come together to honor our shared history and envision the next 250 years.

-America 250 Programming: Winter and Spring
+America 250 Programming: Spring and Summer

 "The Reel American West" Exhibit